hylianux/EgoManager/README.md

 ## Still to do

-### File Database

-1. Confirm sourceport is a known sourceport (is it of type GZDoom, Zandronum, or Chocolate Doom?)
-2. Hide extra files.
-(Been seeing extra exe's in there... would be nice to add a flag that simply hides them in their respective .json file)

 ### Configuration Builder

 1. If sourceport is of known type (GZDoom, Zandronum, Chocolate Doom), add extra UI for determining options specific to that sourceport.